Towards mutual synchronization of serially connected Spin Torque Oscillators based on magnetic tunnel junctions: Synchronization to an external signal

 \subsection{Power levels in synchronization to an external $2f$ signal}

-The next step was to identify the power of the external generator, which is necessary to achieve the synchronization of the two signals.
-To do so, we need to take into account that power levels set on the equipment and observed during measurements are affected by the measurement setup and electrical connections.
-Using a vector network analyzer, the transmittance in the path from the RF signal generator to the connection port (see Fig. \ref{fig:measurement-setup}) was determined to be \SI{-10.692}{\dB} at the representative frequency of \SI{4.00}{\giga\hertz}.
+The next step was to identify the power of the external generator necessary to achieve the synchronization of the two signals.
+To do so, we gradually decrease the generator power and measure the associated decrease in the locking range, with the power level determined precisely as follows.
+Using a vector network analyzer, the transmittance on the path from the RF signal generator to the connection port (see Fig.\ref{fig:measurement-setup}) was determined to be \SI{-10.692}{\dB} at the representative frequency of \SI{4.00}{\giga\hertz}.
 A similar measurement determined that the transmittance on the path from the connection port to the spectrum analyzer is \SI{15.833}{\dB} at the same frequency.
 The final path of the signal from the connection port to the sample is realized using an RF probe with flexible RF wires.
-At this point there is an impedance mismatch between the \SI{50}{\ohm} system and the undetermined impedance of the sample.
-Therefore, VNA was calibrated with an open, short and reference \SI{50}{\ohm} impedance (Picoprobe Calibration Substrate CS-8) connected to the RF probe and then a measurement was taken with a representative sample connected to the system.
-This allowed, after some standard and simple calculations, to apply correction to all the measured power levels.

-Synchronization, indicated by a decrease in FWHM, was determined to occur at injected power level delivered to the element of around \SI{-18.740}{\dBm}, while the true power generated by the element peaks at \SI{-29.565}{\dBm}.
+At this point, there is an impedance mismatch between the \SI{50}{\ohm} system and the undetermined impedance of the sample.
+Therefore, the VNA was calibrated with an open, short, and reference \SI{50}{\ohm} impedance (Picoprobe Calibration Substrate CS-8) connected to the RF probe, and then a measurement was taken with a representative sample connected to the system.
+This allowed, after some standard and simple calculations, to apply a correction to all the measured power levels.
+Synchronization, indicated by a decrease in FWHM, was determined at the injected power level delivered to the element of approximately \SI{-18}{\dBm}, while the true power generated by the element peaks at \SI{-29}{\dBm}.
+As a result, we conclude that the ability to lock the STO frequency to the external signal increases with increasing power of the external signal. \end{appendix}

-If we wanted to employ a similar method of synchronization by using another MTJ in place of the generator, then we would find that the output signal level of the first MTJ injected into the second is below the signal level required for injection locking of the second MTJ.
-However, what we show below, is that the mechanism of the synchronization to $1f$ is likely more efficient than the one for $2f$.